 7. Requirements related to System for Award Management and Universal Identifier Requirements

-The subrecipient ("subgrantee") must comply with applicable requirements regarding the System for Award Management (SAM), currently accessible at https://www.sam.gov/SAM/.
+The subrecipient ("subgrantee") must comply with applicable requirements regarding the System for Award Management (SAM), currently accessible at SAM.gov.
 This includes applicable requirements regarding registration with SAM, as well as maintaining the currency of information in SAM.